rehierl/node-tree-outliner/88-todos.md

 "executing" an algorithm on a node sequence (event sequence) feels a lot like a turing machine

+**TODO**
+associating a node (strict association) with a section is equivalent to associating a whole subtree of nodes (implicit associations). - two levels of implicitness - implicitly with the explicitly associated section, and - implicitly with the implicitly associated section (one section only)

+**TODO**
+superordinate/subordinate section -
+already done ?

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes